 - Retention of the existing general aviation fuel farm, which is located on the southeast side of the airport.

-All proposed improvements are proposed to be confined to the existing airport footprint.
+All improvements are proposed to be confined to the existing airport footprint.
 You can learn more about the program at ocair.com/generalaviation/gaimprovement.

 The City has been aware of and began tracking this proposal as early as March 2017.
 City representatives attended the initial project scoping meeting on April 12, 2017 and also provided a detailed comment letter in response to the Notice of Preparation for the environmental impact report.
 The topic was covered in the City’s April 2017 Aviation Update and was a subject of discussion before the City’s Aviation Committee and two community groups.
 The issues of noise and air quality were key items for discussion and comment.

-Draft Environmental Impact Report on General Aviation Improvement Program
+Draft Environmental Impact Report

 The County of Orange prepared a Draft Program Environmental Impact Report (EIR) for the proposed General Aviation Improvement Program (GAIP) in the fall of 2018.
 The draft EIR public review and comment period began on September 20, 2018 and closed on November 21, 2018.
 City staff and consultants reviewed the Draft EIR for potential impacts to Newport Beach.